 What we share and how we moderate comments on The National Archives’ social media channels.

-We have two Twitter accounts:
+We have six Twitter accounts:

 - @UkNatArchives tweets about our blogs, news, podcasts, publications and file releases, and the latest videos and publications that we have uploaded to YouTube and Flickr.
 We accept feedback and ideas from our followers but are not always able to reply individually to all messages we receive via Twitter

 - @KIMexperts tweets about information and records management, and cyber-security

 - @ExploreArchives – the official feed from the Explore Your Archive campaign

 - @UkWarCabinet tweeted about the unfolding events of the Second World War though the original Cabinet Papers from 1945

 - @UnitWarDiaries tweets accounts of daily events on the front line from the First World War as told though unit war diaries

 - TheNationalArchives posts updates about new content on our website.
 We encourage fans to comment, share and repost content from this channel

 - TheNationalArchivesEducationService is a community page aimed at children, teachers and parents interested in using The National Archives’ education resources